jlapin1/AutoAssign/README.md

 2. mc.c

 C source code to run Monte Carlo/Simulated annealing simulation as fast as possible on the edited spectra.
-Must be compiled into executeable to run.
+Must be compiled into an executable to run.

 3. anal.py